University of Exeter Business School

 The successful applicant will be able to present information on research progress and outcomes, communicate complex information, orally, in writing and electronically and prepare proposals and applications to external bodies.

 Applicants will possess a relevant PhD (OPTIONAL or be nearing completion for those wishing to apply for the Postdoctoral Research Associate post) or possess an equivalent qualification/experience in a related field of study and be able to demonstrate sufficient knowledge in the discipline and of research methods and techniques to work within established research programmes.
 Applicants should have some or all of the following skills:

 What we can offer you

 The University of Exeter

 Our research income in recent years means we’re the fastest growing UK Research University with some of the world’s most influential scientists, and we seek to answer some of the most fundamental issues facing humankind today through this.
 98% of our research is of international quality (2014 Research Excellence Framework).
 We encourage proactive engagement with industry, business and community partners to enhance the impact of research and education and improve the employability of our students.
-Read about our world leading research – Green Futures and how we are transforming education for a changing world.
-We are located in a beautiful part of the country and Exeter (a fast growing tech hub) is one of only a few UK cities to have been designated as a .
+Exeter is one of only a few UK cities to have been designated as a .
 In 2019, Devon was voted as having the best quality of life of anywhere in England and Wales, making it a popular choice for both work and study.

 Using our site | Freedom of